bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 1: 01:10:06

-Yeah, that was kind of my idea there, that we could look at someone else's work on the same topic that's actually a part of the Knapsack paper and we could compare that.
+Yeah, that was kind of my idea there, that we could look at someone else's work on the same topic that's actually a part of the knapsack paper and we could compare that.
-Oh there is also sneaker.
+So there is also sneaker.

 Speaker 3: 01:10:32

-Oh sneakers too, yeah sneakers can be too.
+Sneakers too, yeah sneakers can be too.
-Probably sneakers is better than coin shuffle because coin shuffle has some communication schemes that is pretty hard.
+Probably sneakers is better than coinshuffle because coin shuffle has some communication schemes that is pretty hard.
 I don't know if it can be implemented really.
-So yeah.
+So, yeah.

 Speaker 1: 01:10:52

 Okay, let's start it again then and I will note how much are the votes and let's get over with.
-So, CoinShuffle is from EmRuffing and it's about mixing transactions.
+So, `CoinShuffle` is from EmRuffing and it's about mixing transactions.
-It's similar to Zerolink in that sense.
+It's similar to `Zerolink` in that sense.
-CoinJoin Sudoku is from Christoph Atlas and it is how do you de-anonymize coinjoins.
+`CoinJoin` Sudoku is from Christoph Atlas and it is how do you de-anonymize coinjoins.
 I think it's solving the subset sum problem somehow.
 This is a smaller thing.
 Secure multiparty computation.
-I have no idea what is this but I think it's something that will come back Because it came back many times sneaker is from Adam Gibson and This is a this is coin join Some some interesting idea to do coin joins.
+I have no idea what is this but I think it's something that will come back because it came back many times `sneaker` is from Adam Gibson and this is a this is coinjoin.
+Some interesting idea to do coin joins.
-Okay, Aviv, coin shuffle, coin joins, Sudoku, Secure multiparty computation, sneaker, you can vote for multiple things.
+Okay, Aviv, coinshuffle, coinjoins Sudoku, Secure multiparty computation, sneaker, you can vote for multiple things.

 Speaker 0: 01:12:02